 38. Do ‘Go-Ape’

 39. Take a 3 month sabbatical from work

-So there you have it… eight items ticked off and thirty two still to go.
-That means I need to average completing six or seven items a year if I’m going to complete it all by the time I’m forty.
-I’ve definitely got my work cut out for me over the next five years.
+So there you have it… nine items ticked off, four in progress and twenty-seven still to get started on.
+That means I need to average completing seven or eight items a year if I’m going to complete it all by the time I’m forty.
+I’ve definitely got my work cut out for me over the next four years.
 It blows my mind more than a little bit to realise that when I turn forty my stepdaughter will be 21, my eldest daughter will be 16, my middle daughter will be 14 (very nearly 15) and my littlest will be 13!
-It seems so far away when I think of it like that but I know that five years is going to go incredibly quickly.
+It seems so far away when I think of it like that but I know that four years is going to go incredibly quickly.
 I can’t wait to choose which ones to complete next.